We believe that an unbridled imagination is a force of magic with the power to provoke a more courageous and

 All of these efforts culminated in the production of Charles Busch’s cult classic, Psycho Beach Party, performed in the spring of 2010 with most company members poised to graduate from NYU.
 This was a critical and box-office success, packing the tiny, underground house and showcasing some of the best aspects of this emerging company; its youth and wild sense of humor.

 With Psycho Beach Party came the beginning of another facet of Pipeline, the Second Stage projects.
 On one of the dark nights at the theater, Pipeline invited members of other young companies from the NYU community to come together for an evening of original works, and the Brave New Works series was formed.
-Since then, Pipeline has put on five more successful installments, and grown the roster to over a dozen companies, and the Second Stage program has taken on many different incarnations (see the Full Page for all of our exciting events).
+After seven successful installments of this series, Pipeline refocused our second stage programming on directly supporting playwrights in spinning their biggest craziest ideas into finished plays.
+In 2014, we established the PlayLab.